Amsterdam-Internships/Pole-Part-Segmentation/INSTALL.md

 ### Installation instructions for Ubuntu 20.04

 * Make sure <a href="https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html">CUDA</a>  and <a href="https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html">cuDNN</a> are installed.
 One configurations have been tested:
-     - TensorFlow-gpu 1.12.0, CUDA 9.0 and cuDNN 7.6.5
+     - TensorFlow-gpu 1.12.0, CUDA 9.0 and cuDNN 7.6.5 <\b >
-  It is recommended to create an environment using conda with the mentioned configuration.</a>
+  It is recommended to create an environment using conda with the mentioned configuration.<\b >
-  If you are using CUDA 11.3, then use TensorFlow-gpu 1.13.0 instead.
+  If you are using CUDA 11.3, then use TensorFlow-gpu 1.13.0 instead.<\b >

 * Ensure all python packages are installed :